srothst1/cesiumjs-webpack-starter-tutorial/README.md

   }
 }
 ```
-3. Tell the deveopment server to serve files in the `dist` folder.
-This can be accomplished by adding this to `webpack.config.js`
+3. Tell the development server to serve files in the `dist` folder.
+This can be accomplished by adding the following code to `webpack.config.js`
 ```
 // development server options
 devServer: {